SwissTierrasColombia/Asistente-LADM-COL/README_en.md

 A project of: [SwissTierras Colombia](https://swisstierrascolombia.com/) ([BSF-Swissphoto AG](http://bsf-swissphoto.com/) - [INCIGE SAS](http://www.incige.com/))

-:arrow_right: With the current version of LADM-COL Assistant, we suggest you to use QGIS v3.20.x, available at https://qgis.org/downloads/
+:arrow_right: With the current version of LADM-COL Assistant, we suggest you to use QGIS v3.22.1 or higher, which are available at https://qgis.org/downloads/

 ## Support per DB engine